HOW TO RECRUIT TRUSTEES

 When it comes to advertising, the most important principle is that you shouldn’t expect your new trustees to find you, nor necessarily to have heard of your charity or even to necessarily know that they want to be a trustee.
 You must go out to find your new trustees, targeting the places that you think they are most likely to see your advert based on the skills, knowledge and experience that you are looking to add to your board.

 Getting on Board shares trustee vacancies via email.
-Fill out this form to advertise your vacancy over our list.

 Once you have your applicants, the shortlisting, interview, appointment and induction stages are critical.

 You can read more about our eight-step trustee recruitment process in our recent publication: How to recruit trustees for your charity – a practical guide.
-The guide is free to download.